Last updated on August 2nd, 2024 at 12:18 pm

 Hi there!
 I’m Cindy.
 My husband and I lived full-time in a fifth wheel for three years and continue to travel and adventure.

 We spent a handful of days at the park.
-While there, I spent a lot of time gathering information before our arrival to make our trip the best possible.
+While there and before our arrival, I spent a lot of time gathering information to make our trip the best possible.

 This post serves as a highlight reel composed of everything I learned.
 It’s a one-stop shop for what you need to know and nothing you don’t!